11 Best UV Resin For Crafts

 I’ve used UV resin for years and have tested so many brands.
 The ones I’m sharing here are the ones I always come back to.
 They cure fast, stay clear, and don’t give me trouble.
 I mostly use them for jewelry and small molds, and I usually have different brand bottles on hand because I use them all the time.

-Even this week, I’m working on a small table and using UV resin to fill in some cracks.
+Even this week, I’m working on a small table and using UV resin to glue down some rocks.
 It works for so many things.

 What is UV resin?